 All investments have been classified as "available-for-sale" and are carried at fair value as determined based upon quoted market prices or pricing models for similar securities at period end.
 Investments with contractual maturities less than 12 months at the balance sheet date are considered short-term investments.
 Those investments with contractual maturities 12 months or greater at the balance sheet date are considered long-term investments.
 Dividend and interest income are recognized in the Company's consolidated statements of operations and comprehensive loss when earned.
 Realized gains and losses are included in earnings and are derived using the specific identification method for determining the cost of securities sold.
 Unrealized gains and losses are reported as a component of accumulated other comprehensive loss.
 The cost of the Company's available-for-sale debt securities is adjusted for amortization of premium and accretion of discounts to maturity.
 The Company reviews its portfolio of available-for-sale debt securities, using both quantitative and qualitative factors, to determine if declines in fair value below cost have resulted from a credit-related loss or other factors.
-If the decline in fair value is due to credit-related factors, the loss is recognized in other comprehensive loss.
+If the decline in fair value is due to credit-related factors, a loss is recognized in statements of operations, whereas if the decline in fair value is not due to credit-related factors, the loss is recorded in other comprehensive loss.